Last Updated on January 2, 2026 by Maged kamel

 The rectangle inertia Ix is similar to the inertia Ix for a parallelogram, for which the angle θ=90 degrees, then the square value of the radius of gyration about the Cg in the x-direction for the rectangle is =(1/12)a^2(1), a is the height h, finally =(1/12)*h^2, please refer to the next slide image for more details.

-The slide image contains the values of the moment of inertia for the parallelogram, and the radius of gyration and matches with the previous calculation as shown in this post.
+The slide image shows the moment of inertia for the parallelogram and its radius of gyration, and matches the previous calculation shown in this post.

 For a link to a calculator for various shapes, please find Moments of Inertia – Reference Table.

-This is the next post: Moment of Inertia Iy for Parallelogram.
+This is the following post: Moment of Inertia Iy for Parallelogram.